theeugenechong/tp/docs/DeveloperGuide.md

    2. Enter `help`.<br>
    **Expected output:** A list of commands specific to your role is shown along with their formats.

+### Finance actions
+1. Creating the balance sheet
+2. Accessing the balance sheet
+3. Creating the cash flow statement
+4. Viewing the cash flow statement
+5. Generating cash flow projections

+### Generating the PDF
+The `generate` command works regardless of whether the prompt label is showing `[Balance Sheet]`, `[Cash Flow]` or is not even present.

+1. Generating the balance sheet
+    1. Ensure that you are logged in as an *admin*.
+    2. Fill up the balance sheet with `bs` → `add`.
+    3. Ensure that you have an active Internet connection.
+    4. Enter `generate bs`.<br>
+       **Expected output**: A message informing you that the PDF has been successfully generated is shown.
+A PDF named 'BalanceSheet.pdf' is created in a folder named 'output' in the folder containing the JAR file.
+2. Generating the cash flow statement
+    1. Ensure that you are logged in as an *admin*.
+    2. Fill up the cash flow statement with `cf` → `add`.
+    3. Ensure that you have an active Internet connection.
+    4. Enter `generate cf`.<br>
+       **Expected output**: A message informing you that the PDF has been successfully generated is shown.
+A PDF named 'CashFlowStatement.pdf' is created in a folder named 'output' in the folder containing the JAR file.

 ### Meetings actions
 1. Declaring availability
     1. Ensure that you are logged in to cOOPer.